Ashley Longshore: Early life

-Sarah Ashley Longshore was born in Montgomery, Alabama to Spencer Longshore III, the president and CEO of Time and Space Inc., an advertising sales company.
+Longshore was born in Montgomery, Alabama to Spencer Longshore III, the president and CEO of Time and Space Inc., an advertising sales company.
 She was exposed to the arts as a child and took lessons in tap dancing, ballet, theatre, piano, jazz, and voice.
-Following her graduation from Brenau Academy, an all-girl boarding school located in Gainesville, Georgia, Longshore obtained a bachelor of arts in English literature from the University of Montana.
+Following her graduation from Brenau Academy, an all-girl boarding school located in Gainesville, Georgia, Longshore obtained a Bachelor of Arts in English literature from the University of Montana.
 While a student at the University of Montana, Longshore took a semester off to paint.
 Longshore is a self-taught artist, and spent much of her early career reproducing Picasso paintings.
 She put together a portfolio and began showing her work to galleries around Missoula, Montana.
 Her first art show was at a small-town gallery.